zihzhan/microsoft-graph-docs/concepts/notifications-integration-app-registration.md

 # Managing app registration and API permission for Microsoft Graph notifications

-Registering your app with Microsoft identity platform to support MSA or Azure AD, and declaring API permissions are required for enabling you application service to integrate with Microsoft Graph notifications for a user-centric notification experience.
+Registering your app with Microsoft identity platform to support Microsoft account or work or school account, and declaring API permissions are required for enabling you application service to integrate with Microsoft Graph notifications for a user-centric notification experience.

-## Register your app to support MSA or Azure AD
+## Register your app to support Microsoft account or work or school account

-Let’s start with registering your application with the Microsoft identity platform to support MSA or Azure AD on the [Microsoft Azure portal](https://portal.azure.com/#home).
+Let’s start with registering your application with the Microsoft identity platform to support Microsoft account or work or school account on the [Microsoft Azure portal](https://portal.azure.com/#home).
 If you’ve previously registered your application on the [Microsoft Application Portal](https://apps.dev.microsoft.com/), don’t worry; your existing apps will show up in the new and improved Azure portal experience.

 For detailed guidance on app registration, please see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).